This blog may contain affiliate links. Read our disclosure policy for more info.

 Mt Rosa Winery is now one of the largest wineries in the region but also one of the youngest.
 But even so, they have established themselves as one of the best in the region.
 Their 2014 Pinot Noir is my personal favorite out of all the wine at Queenstown wineries!

 Oh, and for those who love white wine, they also produce one of the best Pinot Gris to ever come out of the Central Otago region.

 The views from the cellar door at Mt Rosa are incredible, and if you are lucky, the vineyard dog will come and greet you as you sample the wines.
 Overall, Mt Rosa is one of the best wineries to visit in Queenstown and one you should add to your winery tour list!

 Kinross is a unique cellar door because they actually offer several different wine labels from the region.
 The grapes grown nearby are owned by super boutique wineries which means that you can try or buy from six very boutique wineries all in one stop.

-Of course, these wineries are so small each having their own cellar door just wouldn’t be viable so they’ve partnered together to create a one-stop-shop for the most boutique wines in the Queenstown area.
+Of course, these wineries are so small each having its own cellar door just wouldn’t be viable so they’ve partnered together to create a one-stop shop for the most boutique wines in the Queenstown area.

 At the cellar door, you can try the different wines from the six wineries as well as enjoy a meal or drink in their gorgeous wine garden or restaurant.